top of page

 E-WEB-Goal-15.png

-What does the olive tree have to do with the well being of humanity?
+What does the Olive Tree have to do with the well-being of humanity?

 A lot!
-The European olive (Olea europaea) has been a symbol of peace and reconciliation throughout the Mediterranean and Western worlds since the time of the ancient Greeks and Romans; it also appears in the monotheistic religious texts in this way.
-In Maasai culture, the wild African olive (Oloirien in Maa) has long been sacred as well, signifying both nurturing and strength and still used in ceremonies that honor community.
+The European Olive (Olea europaea) has been a symbol of peace and reconciliation throughout the Mediterranean and Western worlds since the time of the ancient Greeks and Romans; it also appears in the monotheistic religious texts in this way.
+In Maasai culture, the wild African Olive (Oloirien in Maa) has long been sacred as well, signifying both nurturing and strength and still used in ceremonies that honor community.

 bottom of page